jprjr/luasodium/README.md

 Bindings to [Libsodium](https://libsodium.gitbook.io/doc/), with support for the Lua C API as well as LuaJIT's FFI API.

-By default, all modules attempt to load the FFI API, then fallback to the C API.
-If you want more control over which version you're using, you can append `.core` to a module to load the C API, or `.ffi` to load the FFI API.
+By default, the module attempts to load the FFI API, then falls back to the C API.
+If you want more control over which version you're using, you can append `.core` to the module to load the C API, or `.ffi` to load the FFI API.

 The `.core` and `.ffi` variants don't exist in the OpenResty Package Manager version, since its FFI only.
-You just use regular module names in that case.
+You just use regular module name in that case.

 Example: